ElyLin/HomePriceAnalysis/README.md

 view, etc.
 ## Modelling
 For this project, we conducted several linear and multiple linear regressions to determine which features of homes had the highest impact on the sale price of the home.
-For each regression, we looked at the R2 value, error measurements, multicoll inearity of features, and other metrics which reflected the quality of our regression.
+For each regression, we looked at the R2 value, error measurements, multicollinearity of features, and other metrics which reflected the quality of our regression.
 ## Regression Results
 The model which yielded the best regression results was a multiple linear regression model which contained various features, of which the most impactful were distance from Bellevue (a high-demand living area close to Seattle), grade of home (quality of